Introduction to How Cameras Focus

 Check you lens.
 Many lenses have switches for focus control.
 The most obvious is a switch to turn the autofocus off or on.
 Many telephoto lenses have a switch that allows you to select the distance range for focusing.
 For example, my 70-200 zoom lens has a switch for either the full range of focus, or I can limit the focus from 2.5m to infinity.
 The advantage of this setting is that the lens will not hunt for a close object and waste time when all of my subjects are more than 10m away.
 This is faster and leads to less error.

-Combine the optimal focus settings with the correct choice of metering mode (previous lesson) and you are well on your to sharp photos!
+Combine the optimal focus settings with the correct choice of metering mode (previous lesson) and you are well on your to great photos!

 Other Factors that Affect Focus